otto-viet/flex_form/README.md

 9. **getValidationMessage** - A utility function for getting the validation message for an invalid FormFieldValidation.

 ### How to Implement a Form
 1. Extend the `FormDataEntity` class to define the data for the form and override the Equatable's `props` getter.
-This is required by the `FormValidationProvider` to check if the form is valid as form's inputs change.
+This is required by the `FormValidationProvider` to check if the form is valid when the form's inputs change.
-2. Optionally extend the `FormValidationProvider` base class to provide custom implementations for the `isDirty`, `isValid`, `validate` and `validateUponSubmission` APIs.
+2. Implement the `FormInputDataMapper` interface to provide mapping functionalities between the form's inputs' values and the its corresponding `FormDataEntity`.
-3. Implements the `FormInputDataMapper` interface to provide mapping functionalities between the form's input map and the form's `FormDataEntity`.
+3. Extend the `FormBloc` class and provide a constructor which can be used by the application to create an instance of a FormBloc with an initial `FormBlocState`, a `Map<FormFieldId, FormFieldConfig>` inputConfigMap, an `InputDataMapper` instance, an optional `FormValidationProvider`, and an optional `FormDataProvider`.
-4. Extends `FormBloc` and provides a constructor which crates an instance of a FormBloc with an initial `FormBlocState`, a `Map<FormFieldId, FormFieldConfig>` inputConfigMap, an instance of the extended `InputDataMapper` class, an optional `FormValidationProvider` and an optional `FormDataProvider`.
+4. To implement custom validation logic, extend the `FormValidationProvider` base class and provide an instance to the `FormBloc`.

-To FormFlex in action, check out the `form_with_data_builder.dart` and `form_with_text_input_builder.dart` examples located in the `/example` folder.
-These examples demonstrate how to build a form with the `FormInputBuilder` and `FormDataBuilder` builders.
+To see FormFlex in action, check out the code examples below which use a `FormInputBuilder` (i.e. textInputBuilder) and `FormDataBuilder` (i.e. dataBuilder) respectively to build a Change Password form.

 **Example of a form built with a TextInputBuilder**